laszlokissm/BestReads/README.md

 # BestReads

-This is my homework assignment for my Serverside Javascript class.
+This is my homework assignment for my Serverside JavaScript class.